mirah227/genlayer/README.md

 negotiating with motivation,
 like two strangers unsure who should speak first.
 The floor felt cold,
-a reminder that comfort is often temporary.
+a reminder that comfort is often temporary.Still, I placed my feet down anyway.